-Before your teen gets behind the wheel, call your BrokerLink broker.
+Before your teen gets behind the wheel, call your local BrokerLink branch.
 Having the right auto insurance coverage can help put your mind at ease.
 We’ve got five things to consider when protecting your vehicle and your family:

 - Building a Relationship: Adding another driver to your insurance policy will increase your premiums, but it’s a sure fire way to save money down the road.
 Every year your son or daughter remains collision-free helps to build an important history with an insurance company, which leads to savings when they eventually get their own policy.
 Without that history, they’ll be treated as a new driver once they apply for insurance, which results in a more expensive policy.

 - Insurance Company: It may be more affordable to get your child’s car insurance from a different insurance provider.
 Ask your local BrokerLink branch to provide three quotes: the lowest price for just you, the lowest price for your child, and the lowest price for insuring you and your child together.
 Any quotes should be based on your teenager driving your least expensive vehicle.
 Keep in mind if you are insured together with your child, any accidents or tickets affect your insurance- not your child’s.

 - Driver’s Education: It really pays off.
 Taking a government-approved driver’s education course gives young drivers substantial rate decreases.
 Graduates could save up to 15% off on car insurance, which is the same discount you’d get for having three years of safe-driving experience.